MEADecarb/FOAChat/README.md

 # FOA Document Compliance Analyzer

 Welcome to the FOA Document Compliance Analyzer!
 This tool helps you verify if your documents comply with specific legal requirements by analyzing them against a reference document.
 The application uses Streamlit for the user interface and Google Generative AI for advanced text analysis.
-The model is trained on COMAR 14.26.02 (2024).
+The model is trained on [COMAR 14.26.02 (2024)](https://github.com/MEADecarb/FOAChat/blob/main/COMAR%2014.26.02%20%20Green%20Building%20Tax%20Credit%20Program.md)

 [Document Compliance Analyzer Application](https://foachat-dgfkxcc5krd8euggnowlkg.streamlit.app/)